Skip to main content

 Removing toolkits

 Removing a toolkit will remove all tools provided by that toolkit.
-To remove an existing toolkit, run:
+Before removing a toolkit, ensure no agents are using tools from it.
+Removal process:

 BASH